Cherokee Freedmen: 1898–1907 Dawes Rolls

 Numerous activists have criticized inconsistencies in the information collected in the Dawes Rolls.
-Several tribes have used these as a basis for proving descent in order to qualify for membership.
+Several tribes have used these as a basis for proving descent in order to qualify for citizenship.
 In previous censuses, persons of mixed African-Native American ancestry were classified as Native American.
 The Dawes Commission set up three classifications: Cherokee by blood, intermarried White, and Freedmen.
 The registrars generally did not consult with individuals as to how they identified.
 Overall the Dawes Rolls is incomplete and inaccurate.